 We started out with a small flock of four Shetland ewes and the goal of raising a few good sheep to make some nice, hand-processed yarn for owner Carrie and the local fiber community in Chelsea, Michigan.

 In 2020, we quickly realized we had more wool than we could process by hand.
 We wanted to keep things relatively local, so we sent the wool to Round Barn Fiber Mill in Illinois to be processed into roving and yarn, and got to work growing more wool!

 We’re a very small farm—only three acres—so we have to be very careful and intentional about how we use the land.
-We aim to make the most of our space in a way that improves the land.
-At Bellwether Farm we’re focused on quality, not quantity.
-We know we’ll never be large producers on just a few acres, but we think we can grow the best possible fibers and foods for our community.
+Our goal is to make the most of our space in a regenerative way that improves the land, leaving it better than we found it.